Yandex Cloud

 --untar

 If you set namespace to the default namespace, Metrics Provider may work incorrectly.
-We recommend you to specify a value different from all existing namespaces (e.g., metrics-provider-space).
+We recommend specifying a value different from all the existing namespaces, e.g., metrics-provider-space.

 Note

-If you are using a Helm version below 3.8.0, append the export HELM_EXPERIMENTAL_OCI=1 && \ string to the command to enable Open Container Initiative (OCI) support in the Helm client.
+If you are using a Helm version below 3.8.0, add the export HELM_EXPERIMENTAL_OCI=1 && \ string at the beginning of the command to enable Open Container Initiative (OCI) support in the Helm client.

 helm install \